We Just Got Our Clearest Picture Yet Of How Biden Won In 2020

 This year, however, it appears that Trump did win a majority of white women.
 Pew found that 53% of white women chose Trump this year, up by 6 points from 2016.

-This contributed to an overall shift in women's numbers — while Clinton won women of all races by 15 points in 2016, Biden won them by 11 points in 2020.
-Combined with men's shifts described above, this shrank 2016's historic gender gap.
+This support contributed to an overall shift in women's numbers — while Clinton won women of all races by 15 points in 2016, Biden won them by 11 points in 2020.
+Combined with men's shifts described above, it shrank 2016's historic gender gap.

 Notably, the swing in white women's margin (5 points altogether) was significantly smaller than white men's swing toward Biden (13 points altogether).